 Staple Street, Hernhill, Faversham

-The house: Visitors can book a room at the country house which is nestled in the idyllic Kentish countryside in the village of Hernhill.
+The house: Visitors can book a room at this country house which is nestled in the idyllic Kentish countryside in the village of Hernhill.
 Originally built in 1695, the house today has five guest bedrooms to stay in quintessential British luxury.

 The garden: Gardens include a Japanese rock garden, an arboretum, the Millenium Rose Garden and more that span ten acres in total.
 There is a fabulous topiary walk that draws the eye towards the rolling countryside beyond.